 Forms & Ways of Consumption

-MDMA is typically sold in tablet or powder form.
-Users can consume it orally; although some occasionally consume it intranasally.
+MDMA comes in tablet, powder, or crystal form.
+Molly refers to the powder form (usually comes in capsules).
+Whereas ecstasy is the tablet form.
+Most users consume it orally; although some occasionally consume it intranasally.
 MDMA is measured in milligrams.
-A standard dose is between 80-160mg, although lower doses have been used in therapy.
-When taken, it affects the brain by increasing the levels of the neurotransmitters dopamine, norepinephrine, and serotonin.
+A standard dose is between 1.15-2.35mg/kg, although lower doses have been used in therapy.
+100 milligrams is commonly the starting dose.

-Ecstasy tablets are usually small round tablets that range in color, and often have a small icon pressed into them (such as a happy face, a heart, a number, or logo).
+- Ecstasy tablets: small round tablets that range in color, and often have a small icon pressed into them (such as a happy face, a heart, a number, or logo).

-MDMA powder is usually a white or off-white powder made out of MDMA crystals.
+- MDMA powder: a white or off-white powder made out of MDMA crystals.